Austin Jackson (baseball): Detroit Tigers

 Jackson made his major league debut on April 5, 2010, against the Kansas City Royals, going one for five.
-He hit his first major league home run on April 25, 2010, off of Colby Lewis of the Texas Rangers.
-Through the first month of the season Jackson led the majors in hits with 36, and was named the AL Rookie of the Month.
-On June 2, 2010, against the Cleveland Indians, Jackson made a difficult over-the-shoulder running catch in the ninth inning of Armando Galarraga's near-perfect game.
+He hit his first major league home run on April 25 off of Colby Lewis of the Texas Rangers.
+Through the first month of the season Jackson led the majors with 36 hits and was named the American League (AL) Rookie of the Month.
+On June 2, against the Cleveland Indians, Jackson made a difficult over-the-shoulder running catch in the ninth inning of Armando Galarraga's near-perfect game.
 The perfect game eventually ended with two outs in the ninth after an incorrect call by umpire Jim Joyce.
-He was named an outfielder on Baseball Americas 2010 All-Rookie Team.
-He was also named an outfielder on the 2010 Topps Major League Rookie All-Star Team.

-On November 15, 2010, Jackson came in second in the 2010 American League Rookie of the Year voting, behind Rangers closer Neftalí Feliz.
+Jackson was named an outfielder on Baseball Americas All-Rookie Team and the Topps All-Star Rookie Team.
+He finished second in American League Rookie of the Year voting, behind Rangers closer Neftalí Feliz.
 Jackson finished his rookie season by playing 151 games with a .293 batting average, 10 triples, 4 home runs, 41 RBI, and an AL-leading 170 strikeouts.

-Jackson was named the American League Player of the Week for the week of August 29–September 4, 2011.
-In receiving the award for the first time, Jackson had a .529 batting average (18 for 34) during the week with three doubles, three triples, two home runs, five runs batted in, and 13 runs scored.
-The Tigers went 5–2 that week to increase their lead in the American League Central Division.
+Jackson was named the AL Player of the Week for the week of August 29–September 4, 2011.
+He had a .529 batting average during the week with three doubles, three triples, two home runs, five RBI, and 13 runs scored.
+The Tigers went 5–2 that week to increase their lead in the AL Central division.
 He won a Fielding Bible Award in 2011 as the best fielding center fielder in MLB.
-Jackson played 153 games in 2011 batting .249 with 10 home runs, 45 RBI, an AL-leading 11 triples, and 181 strikeouts.
-In Game 6 of the 2011 ALCS, Jackson hit his first career postseason home run.
-The Tigers would however lose the game and the series to the Texas Rangers.
+Jackson played 153 games, batting .249 with 10 home runs, 45 RBI, an AL-leading 11 triples, and 181 strikeouts.
+In Game 6 of the AL Championship Series, Jackson hit his first career postseason home run.
+The Tigers would however lose the game and the series to Texas.

-On April 5, 2012, Jackson was the leadoff hitter and played center field on Opening Day for the Tigers, where he went 3–5 with an RBI and a run.
+On April 5, 2012, Jackson was the leadoff hitter and played center field on Opening Day for the Tigers, where he went 3-for-5 with an RBI and a run.
 Jackson hit a walk-off, bases-loaded single down the third base line to give the Tigers the win over the Red Sox, 3–2.
 Jackson played 137 games in 2012, batting .300 with 16 home runs, 66 RBI, and an AL-leading 10 triples.
 Jackson went to the postseason with the Tigers for a second straight season, and he hit a home run in the series-clinching Game 4 against the New York Yankees in the ALCS.
 But the Tigers eventually got swept in 4 games by the San Francisco Giants in the World Series.